Shopon-Hossen/ecommerce-api-drf/README.md

 python -m venv .venv
 source .venv/bin/activate  # On Windows: .venv\Scripts\activate
 ```
+This will create a isolated virtual environment in `.venv` directory.

+if you get some error like `python was not found or not recognized` try using `python3` or install python if not installed.

 ### Install Dependencies

 ```bash
 pip install -r requirements.txt
 ```
+This will install all necessary packages eg django, channels etc to run our project.

 ### Configure Environment Variables